AdvancedCSS2024/week-6-exercise-01-bem-review-room-21/README.md

 > [!TIP]
 > Why it is not a good idea to create repetitive styles based on id?
 > In which context we should use ids?
+> IDs should only be used for unique elements, and are not to be repeated.
     #wishlist {
         ...
     }